awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 ## RootCACertificate/V1 Definition<a name="RootCACertificate-V1"></a>

 This template is used to issue self\-signed root CA certificates\.
 CA certificates include a critical basic constraints extension with the CA field set to `TRUE` to designate that the certificate can be used to issue CA certificates\.
 This template does not specify a path length because the path length constrains the maximum length of the CA chain \(CA certification depth\)\.
 A constrained chain length could inhibit future expansion of the hierarchy\.
 Extended key usage is excluded to prevent use of the CA certificate as a TLS client or server certificate\.
+No CRL information is specified because a self\-signed certificate cannot be revoked\.

 ****